yoniker/PokerVault/GTO/Lessons from Lucid/BU vs SB 3B/Board 4 (Kh 8s 7s) BU vs SB 3-bet.md

 Only AQo is there, continues with any spade pure (Aspades/Qspades) folds otherwise

 Overall button strategy vs a c-bet: Since BU has only very few hands with a lot of equity (88/77/JsTs and infrequently 87s) BU can only continue by calling and almost never raising.

+# Turn

+On the turn the pot is about 40BBs, and the player have 80BBs so SPR is 2.

+## Blank low
+2,3,4,5

+SB will B63, bulk part of value range is going to be KT+ (KT is the threshold hand-bets sometimes) Slowplays- KK can check sometimes, and AA infrequently?
+Bluffs- Flush draws, a wheeled A-x bets more often than QJhh as it has an overcard out.
+Underpairs infrequently bet

+## Blank Broadway:
+A/Q not of spades

+## Straight completers
+J,9,6,T
+5?

+## Flush completers
+As,Qs,2s/3s

+## Board pairing
+K,8,7